-- a) a fully mounted dressage-type saddle (including all-purpose) of traditional or treeless construction is compulsory and may be used with or without a saddlecloth - b) all parts of the saddle to be black or brown only.
+- a) a fully mounted dressage-type saddle (including all-purpose) of traditional or treeless construction is compulsory and may be used with or without a saddlecloth - b) all parts of the saddle to be black and/or brown only.
 Coloured piping around the edges of the saddle is permitted.
-The back of the cantle may reflect shades of the saddle. - c) any saddle that does not meet the required criteria will entail elimination - d) a crupper may be worn by ponies - e) saddlecloths may be square or shaped.
+The back of the cantle may reflect shades of the saddle. - c) any saddle that does not meet the required criteria described in 5.10(a) will entail elimination - d) a crupper may be worn by ponies - e) saddlecloths may be square or shaped.
 White is preferred but pale colours permitted.
 Coloured piping is permitted. - f) a sheepskin/fleece girth cover is permitted